PRIDE's BuildJobs initiative open to new participants

 “This program has really taken off since I’ve been here,” she said.
 “We’ve got so many more applicants, so many more people in surrounding counties.”

-“It’s a slow period right now for contractors, and that’s understandable,” Gamble said.
+“It’s a slow period right now for contractors, and that’s understandable,” said Gamble.
 “They don’t have as many jobs for our participants, but we would like to see some more that is interested.
 It’s free labor for contractors.
 They just have to be willing to train my participants for me.
 That’s our struggle right now.”

 Those who apply to the program must meet certain requirements.
 They must be 18 years of age or older.
 They have to provide a valid ID and a copy of their Social Security card, and they need to pass a drug screen and a background check.
 For those who have a criminal record, there is now hope of being admitted into the program.

-“I would like to see the numbers up a little bit more as far as the ones that actually go and take their exams,” Gamble said.
+“I would like to see the numbers up a little bit more as far as the ones that actually go and take their exams,” said Gamble.
 “Some never get in contact with me to take the contracting exams, or they won’t show up.”

 According to Gamble, those who take the program seriously either find work or start a business of their own.